Antot-12/Weather-API/README.md

 ### Custom Location Weather

-1. To get the weather for a specific city:
+1. Enter a city and country in the provided input fields.
-   - Enter the city name in the "City" field.
+2. Click the "Get Weather" button to fetch the weather information for the specified location. 🌐

-   - Optionally, enter the country name in the "Country" field.
+### Hourly Forecast

-   - Click on the "Get Weather" button. 🌐
+1. After fetching the weather, switch to the "Hourly Forecast" tab.

-2. The weather information will be displayed based on the city and country you entered. 🏙️
+2. View detailed weather predictions for each hour of the day. 🕒